Where to Stay in Berlin - A Local’s Neighborhood Guide

 Looking out over a commercial stretch Charlottenburg from the Europa Center.
 Photo: Sebastian Rittau, CC BY 4.0, via Wikimedia Commons

 The western counterpart to Mitte, separated from the city center by the vast Tiergarten Park, Charlottenburg is synonymous with what’s called ‘West Berlin’ or ‘City West’ -, and it’s an unapologetically commercial area with lots of shopping, cultural venues, and hotels.
-It’s a bit of a world unto itself but is still well connected to Mitte and other districts via fabulous public transport links.
+It’s a bit of a world unto itself but is still well connected to Mitte and other districts via fabulous public transport links - a ride on the S-Bahn train will get you to downtown in just 15 minutes.

 A big deal with intellectuals and fashionistas during the prewar (Weimar) period, it mostly maintained its appeal in the Cold War era, providing a mainstream alternative to edgy Kreuzberg, though in the 1980s, the Bahnhof Zoo area became known for drugs, homelessness, and prostitution.

-Recent redevelopments have brought the Zoo area back to life again, and the surroundings now boasts swanky hotels such as the Waldorf Astoria and 25Hours, both of which are great bets for exploring the area, as well as the trendy new contemporary Bikini Mall, the C/O Berlin photo gallery, and tourists sights spanning the (actual) Berlin Zoo and Aquarium, the Kaiser Wilhelm Memorial Church, and the Helmut Newton photo gallery.
+Recent redevelopments have brought the Zoo area back to life again, and the surroundings now boasts swanky hotels such as the Waldorf Astoria and 25Hours (both of which I recommend), as well as the trendy new contemporary Bikini Mall, the C/O Berlin photo gallery, and tourists sights spanning the (actual) Berlin Zoo and Aquarium, the Kaiser Wilhelm Memorial Church, and the Helmut Newton photo gallery.

-Nearby Ku’damm is still going too.
-Perhaps not as glamorous as it was in its heyday, it still has the big-name fashion stores and fancy hotels (like Hotel Zoo), while parallel Kantstrasse, much less glam, has become something of a foodie hub, especially for affordable Asian cuisine.
+Ku’damm avenue is still going strong, although it's perhaps not as glamorous as it was in its heyday.
+Nonetheless, it still has the big-name fashion stores and fancy hotels (like Hotel Zoo).
+The parallel street of Kantstrasse, has much less glam, but has become something of a foodie hub, especially for affordable Asian cuisine.

 Where to stay